-Tool Announce A Massive New Concert Of “Unparalleled Sonic And Visual Experience” Ahead Of New Album Release
+Tool Announce A Massive New Concert Of ‘Unparalleled Sonic And Visual Experience’ Ahead Of New Album Release

 — TOOL effing TOOL (@Tool) April 7, 2017

 Many fans speculated that perhaps this had something to do with the upcoming new Tool album.
-But the band announced via its website earlier on Tuesday that the date marked the day of a massive new concert at the Glen Helen Amphitheater in San Bernardino, CA, which the band claims will be an “unparalleled sonic and visual experience”.
-The concert will reportedly also feature a number of guests, including Primus, Melvins, The Crystal Method and a fourth special guest that has yet to be announced.
+But the band announced via its website earlier on Tuesday that the date marked the day of a massive new concert at the Glen Helen Amphitheater in San Bernardino, CA, which the band claims will be an “unparalleled sonic and visual experience.”
+The concert will reportedly also feature a number of guests, including Primus, Melvins, The Crystal Method, and a fourth special guest that has yet to be announced.
 Tickets will be available for pre-order later this week.

 Tool posted the following message on their website earlier on Tuesday: